-"TOTAL DISTANCE TRAVELED BY VESSELS: The distance nautical miles) travelled by all owned vessels during calendar year.
+"TOTAL DISTANCE TRAVELED BY VESSELS: The distance (in nautical miles) travelled by all owned vessels during the calendar year.

-OPERATING DAYS: Operating days are calculated as towned days, less the total number of days a vessel is off for any reason, including vessel familiarization upon acq tion, repairs, vessel upgrades, or special surveys.
+°OPERATING DAYS: Operating days are calculated as total owned days, less the total number of days a vessel is offhire for any reason, including vessel familiarization upon acquisition, repairs, vessel upgrades, or special surveys.

-PNUMBER OF PORT CALLS: Total number of port call: cargo loading, cargo discharge, fueling, canal transit, drydocking.
+PNUMBER OF PORT CALLS: Total number of port calls for cargo loading, cargo discharge, fueling, canal transit, and drydocking.